What is Package Design Testing?

 When using research platforms to test ideas, you are often left wondering, what exactly do people like about the packaging and how do I know what a good result actually is?

-Luckily, Upsiide’s methodology clearly lays out how your design options perform against each other.
+Upsiide’s package testing methodology clearly lays out how your design options perform against each other.
 You can even include in-market designs to test alongside your new directions with no added cost.
-That means you’re never left wondering if the package designs you tested performed well – it’s all contextual
+That means you’re never left wondering if the package designs you tested performed well – it’s all contextual.

 7. Persuade your team and investors